-As your adolescent gets comfortable with handling some tasks for herself, look for more things she can do.
-A helpful rule of thumb: If it’s a task your adolescent can do—or almost do—for himself, he (and not you) could be doing it.
+As your adolescent gets comfortable with handling some tasks independently, look for more things she can do.
+A helpful rule of thumb: If it’s a task your adolescent can do—or almost do—on their own, they (and not you) could be doing it.

 And remember: You’re still the coach.
 If your adolescent messes up—hello, pink laundry—step back in and coach him through the process again, then step away.
 Repeat as necessary.